The Education Funding Shortfall

 THE SHAMEFUL STATUS QUO

-The funding gap leaves behind too many children in too many communities.
-The funding failure has widened the achievement gap between children in high-poverty neighborhoods, which disproportionally include communities of color and 1st-generation families, and children from communities with greater resources.
-Students in high-poverty schools lag behind in graduation rates, college enrollment, personal safety and health.7
+The state's failure to fully fund our schools leaves behind too many children in too many communities.
+The result is that children aren't getting the same high quality education all over the state.
+Students in high-poverty schools, which disproportionally include communities of color and 1st-generation families, still aren't getting the support they need to catch up in graduation rates, college enrollment, personal safety and health.

 Not every problem can be solved by education funding alone.
 Other factors contribute and the social and economic dynamics are complex.
-But perhaps no action can make as big a difference now for the future of Washington’s children as closing the basic education funding gap.
+But perhaps no action can make as big a difference now for the future of Washington’s children as fully funding public schools.

 WE NEED NEW REVENUE

-Because of its size, the gap can’t be closed by budget cuts alone — that would devastate vital state services like higher education, long-term and mental health care, and public safety.
-Second, as the Court ruled, funding basic education is a state government responsibility, so relying on local levies must not be a part of the solution.
+Because of its size, the funding shortfall can’t be fixed by budget cuts alone — that would devastate vital state services like higher education, long-term and mental health care, and public safety.
+Second, as the Court ruled, funding basic education is a state government responsibility, so it's up to the state to solve this.
 We need new revenue — but not just any revenue.
 To ensure we don’t get into this funding mess again, it must be:

 - Sufficient — enough to fund basic education without harming other vital state services.